JJJJ0220/credit-risk-classification/report-template.md

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
 We employed models like Logistic Regression, supplemented by resampling methods to address imbalances in the dataset.

+In this task, we're creating a system to determine if people borrowing money are likely to pay it back.
+We'll use various pieces of information like the amount of the loan, the interest rate, the borrower's income, their debt compared to their income, the number of their bank accounts, any past payment issues, and their total debt.
+Our goal is to predict something called 'value_counts'.

+We'll start by loading a file named "lending_data.csv" into a program called Pandas, which helps us manage data.
+Then, we'll divide this data into two groups: one for training our model and one for testing it.

+We'll use a method called Logistic Regression to train our model.
+This will help us predict the 'value_counts' based on the information we have about the borrowers.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.